cau-placc/julia-curry/README.md

 Options
 -------

-Standard options can be passed as command-line arguments or by setting the environment variable `CJOPTIONS`.
+There are various options which can be passed as command-line arguments to the compiler.

-For instance, by setting
+To see a **list of all options**, execute

-    > export CJOPTIONS="-x --bfs"
+    > jucs --help

-the compiled programs are always executed with a breadth-first search strategy.
+Some important options are:

 #### `--main`

-The main function to be executed.
+After compiling the Curry module, execute the function `main`.
-This must be an operation without arguments.
+This must be an operation without arguments (and without a class context).
-If this option is given, the compiler also generates a shell script `MODULE.run` to evaluate the main function by invoking Julia with the correct load path defined.
+One can also use "`--main=<f>`" to execute the operation with name `<f>`.

 #### `--execute`